benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q123.png)

+(counting the number of cocrete relationships directly right of the quantifier)

 _**Q124:** Any dragon that either (froze a dragon) or (fired a dragon that fired a dragon) - at least 10 times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q124.png)

-(counting the number of relationships to each entity on the right of the quantifier)

 _**Q173:** Any dragon that fired at at least 2 dragons, and fired at least 10 times_